-Is the Mountain Beetle Eating Up the Lumber Industry?
+Is the Mountain Beetle Eating up the Lumber Industry?

-The North American pine beetle epidemic has been fed by fires, storms and wind.
+The North American pine beetle epidemic has been fed by fires, droughts, storms, and the wind.
 Norway encountered a similar kind of outbreak in 1969.
 Ferocious wind storms felled thousands of spruce pine trees in southeastern Norway, while the country simultaneously experienced its hottest, driest summers since 1840.
 Since the 1990s, the water tables diminished, trees starved and beetles invaded.
 The pine beetle went on to consume four million Norwegian spruce trees by 1982.

 Ironically, North America’s mountain pine beetle (MPB) has signaled its foreboding threat since the late 1980s.

 Homer, Alaska: 1993.
 Ed Berg, an ecologist, notices crunching sounds emanating from his 270-year-old Sitka spruce.
 Dendroctonus rufipennis, also known as the Spruce beetle, killed 95 percent of Berg`s trees.
 It also destroyed over 200 million regular Spruce, White spruce and Lutz spruce spread over four million acres of the Kenai National Wildlife Refuge.

 Victoria, BC Canada.
 According to revised damage estimates, Dendroctonus ponderosae (MPB) has chewed through an estimated 69,884 square miles (18.1 million hectares) of British Columbia forest [iii].
 The Province of British Columbia expects that the MPB will destroy 80 percent of BC’s Lodgepole pine by 2013.